SuperDARNCanada/data_flow/README.md

 3. site-linux/plot_antennas_iq: reads in the antennas iq files after the previous script has run.
 Creates plots of the iq data for each rx path using the last generated file.
 Triggered via site-linux.daemon when convert_and_restructure finishes executing.
-4. site-linux/rsync_to_campus: Moves rawacf DMAP, array files, and if plots from the site storage to the university campus server at sdc-serv.
+4. site-linux/rsync_to_campus: Moves rawacf DMAP, array files, and iq plots from the site storage to the university campus server at sdc-serv.
 Triggered via site-linux.daemon when plot_antennas_iq finishes executing.
 5. campus/convert_on_campus: Converts rawacf array files to DMAP files for sites specified in